MoneroKon/meta/policies/chat-mod.md

 For complex topics that require in-depth discussions, opening a GitHub issue in MoneroKon meta repo would be a better forum to flesh out the details. https://github.com/MoneroKon/meta/issues

 We recommend not pasting multiple lines into a channel.
 You should use an external pastebin service for larger sections of text.
+E.g., https://paste.sethforprivacy.com

 ## Text based communications, intentions and misunderstandings